Achievable logoAchievable logo

 Feedback

-A trust account is a type of fiduciary account created for the benefit of a specific beneficiary.
-Trusts are legal entities involving these three distinct parties with varying responsibilities:
+A trust account is a type of fiduciary account set up to benefit a specific beneficiary.
+A trust is a legal arrangement with three distinct parties, each with different responsibilities:

 • Grantor(s)